foohm71/SimpleNetworkTest/README.md

 SimpleNetworkTest
 =================

-Just a simple network test app that shows the capabilities of the built in Android network ConnectivityManager
+Just a simple Android network test app that shows the capabilities of the built in Android network ConnectivityManager